cncf/glossary/content/en/load-balancer.md

 ## How it helps

 Load balancers dynamically distribute all incoming requests among multiple services, ensuring that no one service gets the bulk of it while others only get a few or none.
-It spreads the load across multiple servers, following a defined schema (i.e. evenly or percentage-based).
+In short, it spreads the load across multiple services, following a defined schema (i.e., evenly or percentage-based).
 Thus load balancers are playing an important role in the overall performance and user experience of an application.